Stebin-17/INTELLIGENT-DOOR-ACCESS-SYSTEM-WITH-FACIAL-RECOGNITION-AND-VOICE-CONTROL/README.md

   <img src="https://user-images.githubusercontent.com/114398468/220568727-c1e6d4a0-8475-4c85-979f-74f35509146d.png" />
 </p>

+In this Json file there are 2 intent blocks that are crucial for the overall working of this project.
+The intent block ```facerecognition``` is responsible for getting the json file from the door flask server which is used for capturing the image.
+The json file send from the cmaera will contain the name value,time slot value and the image file.
+This alexa skill block will extract the name and time from the html tag and send to the alexa for the  response.
+If an identified person is at the door alexa will return the statement ```{name} is atthe door and the time is {time}```.

-In this JSON file, the intent name chatGPT is responsible for sending the phrase given by the user through AMAZON-ECHO-DOT.
+The intent name ```dooropen```  is responsible for sending the phrase given by the user through AMAZON-ECHO-DOT.
 It is given a slot value called {question}, which is of type "AMAZON.SearchQuery."
-So whatever phrase the user sends through this intent, like "Alexa ask the chat, I want to see," the {question} will take the value as the phrase after the invocation name("chat") and sends it to the flask server.
+So whatever phrase the user sends through this intent, like "Alexa ask the device,door to unlock" the {permission} will take the value as the phrase after the invocation name("device") and sends it to the flask server.
 In further steps, this question value is used by chatGPT for mapping the phrase to a required target.

 ### 3. SETTING UP THE RASPBERRY PI: